Living with Anxiety and Receiving the Help you Need

 What is Anxiety?

-Anxiety is highly unique case-by-case in terms of triggers and causes.
-However, some common signs and symptoms of anxiety can include:
+Anxiety is highly unique and case-by-case in terms of triggers and causes.
+However, many people experience similar symptoms.

 - Extreme feelings of fear and worry